cloudmesh-community/book/chapters/prg/python/fingerprint/fingerprint.md

 The checksum consists of the actual hash value (`value`) as well as a string representing the hashing algorithm.
-The validator enforces that the algorith can only be one of the listed acceptable methods
+The validator enforces that the algorithm can only be one of the listed acceptable methods

 ```python
 @attr.s(slots=True)